What is the minimum age to enter?

 You can purchase official Vélo Birmingham & Midlands merchandise on the entry form or by clicking the ‘SHOP’ button on the event website.

 Yes!
 You can make your miles matter by securing your place through one of our Lead Charities.
 Even if you secure a General Entry or Business 42 entry you can still raise funds for a charity of your choice.

-* If you can’t personally collect your Rider Pack from Birmingham on Saturday, then you can send someone else on your behalf.
-You will need to provide them with your Rider Number (issued approximately two weeks before the event), a photocopy of your ID (e.g. driving licence or passport) and a signed letter of consent.
+If you can’t personally collect your Event Pack from Birmingham City Centre on Saturday May 11, you can send someone else on your behalf.
+They will need your Confirmation Email, a photocopy of your ID (e.g. driving licence or passport) and a signed letter of consent.

-Please note – International riders will have to collect their Rider Pack from Event Registration in Birmingham city centre on Saturday May 11.
+Please note that all International riders will have to collect their Event Pack from Event Registration on Saturday May 11.

 How do I claim my free bike service from Cycle Republic?

 Simply call up your nearest Cycle Republic store and book a Bronze Service for your bike!
 You will need to show your Vélo Birmingham & Midlands confirmation email in-store in order to receive the Bronze Service for free.